 Harvard collaborating departments include the following: Biophysics, the School of Engineering and Applied Sciences (SEAS), and Physics.
 To apply to MEMP through Harvard’s School of Engineering and Applied Sciences, use the standard application available from the Graduate Schools of Arts and Sciences’ (GSAS) website.
 Submit one original application to the GSAS Admissions Office and a copy of the application, plus original transcripts, letters, and other supporting documentation, to HST Admissions, MIT E25-518, Cambridge, MA 02139.

-Courses offered by the SEAS and departments in the Faculty of Arts and Sciences are open to students who hold a bachelor’s degree or its equivalent, who are able to present evidence of fitness for admission at the graduate level, but who are registered as Special Students and are advised by the director of Special Students, GSAS, Holyoke Center 350, 1350 Massachusetts Avenue, Cambridge, MA 02138; 617-495-5392.
+Courses offered by SEAS and departments in the Faculty of Arts and Sciences are open to students who hold a bachelor’s degree or its equivalent, who are able to present evidence of fitness for admission at the graduate level, but who are registered as Special Students and are advised by the Director of Special Students, GSAS, Richard A. and Susan F. Smith Campus Center 350, 1350 Massachusetts Avenue, Cambridge, MA 02138; 617-495-5315.

 Special Students are not degree candidates.
 Credit for a limited number of acceptable semester-length courses can, however, be transferred into a degree program if the student is later admitted to graduate study.
 Special Student status ordinarily is limited to a maximum of two terms, with extension possible only by reapplication.